citrontruc/personal-notes/c-sharp/96DesignPatterns.md

 services.AddSingleton<TService, TImplementation>()
 ```

-Definition: A single instance of the service is created the first time it is requested (or when Startup.ConfigureServices runs, depending on the registration method) and that same instance is reused for every subsequent request for the entire lifetime of the application.
+**Definition**: A single instance of the service is created the first time it is requested (or when Startup.ConfigureServices runs, depending on the registration method) and that same instance is reused for every subsequent request for the entire lifetime of the application.

 When to use it: